This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Add all the ingredients in the Chinese BBQ Pork Sauce in a sauce pan, heat it up on low heat.
+- Add all the ingredients for the Chinese BBQ Pork Sauce to a saucepan and heat on low.
 Stir to combine well.
-The sauce is ready when it thickens and becomes sticky.
-(It yields 1/2 cup sauce.)
-Transfer out and let cool.
+The sauce is ready when it thickens and becomes sticky (yielding about 1/2 cup).
+Transfer it to a bowl and let it cool.

-- Rub the garlic on the pork.
-Add 2/3 of the sauce to marinate the pork for at least 4 hours, or best overnight.
+- Rub the garlic onto the pork.
+Add 2/3 of the sauce to marinate the pork for at least 4 hours, preferably overnight.
+Mix the cooking oil with the remaining sauce and store it in the fridge.

-- The next day, heat the oven to 375°F (190°C).
+- The next day, preheat the oven to 375°F (190°C).
 Line a baking tray with parchment paper or aluminum foil.
-Place the pork on the baking tray and roast for 20 minutes.
-(Shake off the excess sauce before roasting.)
+Place the pork on the baking tray, shaking off any excess sauce before roasting.
+Roast for 20 minutes.

-- Slice the Chinese BBQ pork into bite-size pieces, drizzle the remaining sauce over, and serve immediately with steamed white rice.
+- Slice the Chinese BBQ pork into bite-sized pieces, drizzle the remaining sauce over the top, and serve immediately with steamed white rice.

 Video